Tirasa/syncopeOnAzure/README.md

 This projects assumes that you have
  1. [Apache Maven 3.0](http://maven.apache.org) installed
  1. valid Windows Azure subscription
- 1. a federated database called syncope with a federation UsersFed with two members
+ 1. a federated database called syncope with a federation UsersFed with five members.

 #### clone ####